HypeHound/downpay-docs/docs/Intro to Downpay/index.md

 To get started, follow our [initial setup guide](./Initial%20Setup/index.md) for a step by step guide.

-If you have any questions, feeling free to email us at [support@hypehound.io](mailto:support@hypehound.io)
+If you have any questions, feel free to email us at [support@hypehound.io](mailto:support@hypehound.io)